Women in Merseyside earn less than men as gender pay gap widens in Britain

 “A lack of genuinely flexible, quality work traps women in roles below their capabilities and encourages the notion that flexible work is a privilege, not an essential part of a modern economy.
 This is a big reason we have a persistent gender pay gap which harms women and our economy.”

 In Merseyside men’s wages saw an annual growth of 11.1%, while women earned 11.2% more than they did a year ago.
+Here is a breakdown of the figures for individual boroughs:

+- In Knowsley men’s wages saw an annual growth of 12.3%, while women earned 17.3% more than they did a year ago.

+- In Liverpool men’s wages saw an annual growth of 9.8%, while women earned 5.6% more than they did a year ago.

+- In Sefton men’s wages saw an annual growth of 12.6%, while women earned 10% more than they did a year ago.

 Advertisement